|

 Papering around windows

-For papering around windows it is easier to show this in
+For papering around windows it is easier to show this in the diagram below.

 Air bubbles